The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: The algebraic pairs

 \textbf{Note:} We want to emphasize that the term \textit{toral polynomial} is used in two different contexts in the literature.
 One definition is attributed to Agler et al. \cite{AglerMcCarthyStankus}, while another one appears in the work \cite{DasII} by Das et al. To avoid any confusion with the existing literature, we briefly discuss these two definitions here.
 Let $p \in \C[z_1, z_2]$.
-Then $p$ is called \textit{toral (in the sense of Agler et al.)} if $\T^2$ is a determining set for the zero set $Z(p)$ of $p$, i.e. if $f$ is a holomorphic function on $Z(p)$ and $f|_{Z(p) \cap \T^2}=0$, then $f=0$ on $Z(p)$.
-On the other hand, if $Z(p)$ defines a distinguished variety with respect to $\D^2$, then $p$ is called \textit{toral (in the sense of Das et al.)}.
+Then $p$ is called \textit{toral in the sense of Agler et al.} if $\T^2$ is a determining set for the zero set $Z(p)$ of $p$, i.e., if $f$ is a holomorphic function on $Z(p)$ and $f|_{Z(p) \cap \T^2}=0$, then $f=0$ on $Z(p)$.
+On the other hand, if $Z(p)$ defines a distinguished variety with respect to $\D^2$, then $p$ is called \textit{toral in the sense of Das et al.}.
 Let us consider, the polynomial $p(z_1, z_2)=z_1-z_2$ whose zero set is $Z(p)=\{(z, z) : z \in \C \}$.
-Then it is not difficult to see that $p$ is toral in the sense of Das and Sau.
-Moreover, if $f$ is holomorphic on $Z(p)$, then the map $\widehat{f}: \C \to \C, \ \widehat{f}(z)= f(z, z)$ is an entire function.
+Then it is not difficult to see that $p$ is toral in the sense of Das et al. Moreover, if $f$ is holomorphic on $Z(p)$, then the map $\widehat{f}: \C \to \C, \ \widehat{f}(z)= f(z, z)$ is an entire function.
 Let $f|_{Z(p) \cap \T^2}=0$.
 Then $\widehat{f}=0$ on $\T$ and, by identity theorem, $\widehat{f}=0$.
 Consequently, $f=0$ on $Z(p)$.
 Thus, $p$ is also toral in the sense of Agler and co-authors.
 Hence, these two classes of polynomials have a non-empty intersection.
 However, they are not same, i.e. these two notions of toral polynomials do not coincide.
-The polynomial $q(z_1, z_2)=1-z_1z_2$ is not toral in the sense of Das and Sau since $Z(q) \cap \D^2 =\emptyset$.
-Since $Z(q)$ is disjoint from $\D^2 \cup (\C \setminus \DC)^2$, it follows from Theorem 3.5 in \cite{AglerMcCarthyStankus} that $p$ is toral in the sense of Agler and co-authors.
-For our results in this article, we adopt the definition of toral polynomial in the sense of Das and Sau as in \cite{DasII}.
+The polynomial $q(z_1, z_2)=1-z_1z_2$ is not toral in the sense of Das et al. as $Z(q) \cap \D^2 =\emptyset$.
+Since $Z(q)$ is disjoint from $\D^2 \cup (\C \setminus \DC)^2$, it follows from Theorem 3.5 in \cite{AglerMcCarthyStankus} that $p$ is toral in the sense of Agler et.al.
+In this article, we adopt the definition of toral polynomial in the sense of Das et al. as in \cite{DasII}.